Household & Yard Refuse

 - Please bundle branch piles neatly and make them less than four feet in height and length.
 Grass clippings, stones and soil in will not be picked up.

 - Leaf piles placed curbside are removed in the fall between October 15th and December 15th.
 Village leaves are composted.
 Click here for the Fall leaf pickup schedule.

 Fall Leaf Pickup

-- Brush pruning will take place twice each year starting June 1st thru Aug 31st and October 15th through December 15th, which is the same for leaf collection.
+- Brush pruning will take place twice each year starting June 1st thru Aug 31st and October 15th through December 15th.

 - For public safety, property owner's brush needs to be pruned no less than 12 1/2 feet in height overhanging streets and no less than 8 feet in height overhanging sidewalks.